 The period immediately after an engagement is critical.
 Decisions made in the first few weeks set the tone, budget, and timeline for everything that follows.
-Filipino weddings carry unique traditions, family dynamics, and logistical considerations that generic planning guides often overlook.
-From navigating the pamamanhikan to coordinating with dozens of ninongs and ninangs, your planning process needs to account for cultural expectations alongside modern wedding trends.
+Australian weddings carry unique traditions, family dynamics, and logistical considerations that generic planning guides often overlook.
+From navigating the engagement party to coordinating with dozens of family and friends, your planning process needs to account for cultural expectations alongside modern wedding trends.

 The First Two Weeks: Enjoy It, Then Get Strategic